How to Make Money in Real Estate—Whether You’re in an Up OR Down Market

 When it comes to real estate investing, many people think that the most important thing is location, location, location, but I think it’s more about timing.

 By this, I don’t just mean buying low and selling high.
-It’s about setting yourself up during an up market to not only survive, but to succeed in the down market.
+It’s about setting yourself up during an up market to not only survive, but also to succeed in the down market.

 So, regardless of the outcome of the election, being prepared for any market is a better strategy than worrying about the future.
 After all, isn’t it better to know how to make money in any and all markets?